gh-cli-for-education/gh-ai/examples/output2/user-log.md

 The objective of this markdown file is to store the input and the prompts sent by the user making use of the program.

+# Thread ID
+thread_lJPY7FNL40wmOmsDGzXKjk0o

 # inputObject

-Next we have the json object created from the user's submitted information located on the `.\examples\output\prompt.md` file.
+Next we have the json object created from the user's submitted information located on the `.\examples\prompt.md` file.

 ```json
 {